 Restricted Access

 Local water agencies are slowly turning towards banning waterways for older engines.
-For instance, the Santa Clara Valley Water District, Lake Tahoe, and the East Bay Municipal District have placed restrictions on some older machines when they found traces of unburned gasoline in water.
+For instance, the Santa Clara Valley Water District, Lake Tahoe, and the East Bay Municipal District have restricted some older machines when they found traces of unburned gasoline in the water.

-It also indicates that all lakes will eventually promote the use of newer engines for better environmental impact.
+It also indicates that all lakes will eventually promote using newer engines for better environmental impact.

 Selling an Old Two-Stroke Boat Motor